unix4fun/ic/README.md

-Another Crypto daemon
+**A**nother **C**rypto daemon

-An attempt to provide an IRC encryption mechanism that is not perfect, but hopefully better than plaintext..
+An attempt to provide an IRC encryption mechanism that is not perfect, but hopefully better than plaintext and current used ones..

-it is inspired from previous/known/alternative projects that has been done by "pioneers" or e-settlers.
-IRC also have some limitations
+It is inspired from previous/known/alternative projects that has been done by "pioneers" or e-settlers.. as well as in underground and take account that IRC have some *limitations*.

-It's also a first project in an inspiring new language : Go
+It's our first project in an inspiring and pragmatic new language : Go

-# Goals
+## Goals

 * IRC encryption.
 * KISS.